 This page provides information on the Particle Tuner component.

-The Particle Tuner uses custom logic constructed with Expression operators to directly affect the particles of the Phoenix FD Simulator.
-The primary purpose of the Particle Tuner is to allow for very specific tweaks of the simulation which would otherwise be hard to achieve.
-It goes through all particles in the simulation and changes the values of those particles that pass a custom condition.
-Example Condition / Action pairs would be:
+The Particle Tuner uses custom logic to directly affect the particles of the Phoenix FD Simulator.
+It allows you to do very specific tweaks of the simulation which would otherwise be hard to achieve.
+It goes through all particles in the system from the Affect list changes the values only of those particles that pass the custom condition you created.
+Example Conditions and Actions would be:

 - If the Viscosity of a particle is higher than 0.5, then delete the particle.